Our Story

 Our schools look to hire from local communities.
 These include local vendors, contractors, suppliers, non-teaching staff as well as teaching staff.

-We are network with international organisations and local governments to understand their vision and goals.
-We align our schools with the world-class strategies of these organisations.
+We network with international organisations and local governments to understand their vision and goals.
+We align our schools with the world class strategies of these organisations.

 The Inspirasi Teacher